bank-vaults/bank-vaults.dev/docs/mutating-webhook/configuration.md

       value: "vault:secret/data/accounts/dockerhub#My username on DockerHub is: ${title .DOCKER_USERNAME}"
 ```

 In this case, an init-container will be injected into the given Pod.
 This container copies the `vault-env` binary into an in-memory volume and mounts that Volume to every container which has an environment variable definition like that.
 It also changes the `command` of the container to run `vault-env` instead of your application directly.
-When `vault-env` starts up, it connects to Vault with the [Kubernetes Auth method](https://www.vaultproject.io/docs/auth/kubernetes.html) and checks the environment variables.
+When `vault-env` starts up, it connects to Vault to checks the environment variables.
+(By default, `vault-env` uses the [Kubernetes Auth method](https://www.vaultproject.io/docs/auth/kubernetes.html), but you can also [configure other authentication methods for the webhook](#webhook-auth).)
 The variables that have a reference to a value stored in Vault (`vault:secret/....`) are replaced with that value read from the Secret backend.
 After this, `vault-env` immediately executes (with `syscall.Exec()`) your process with the given arguments, replacing itself with that process (in non-daemon mode).

 **With this solution none of your Secrets stored in Vault will ever land in Kubernetes Secrets, thus in etcd.**